source011/easyPrint/README.md

 # easyPrint
-Powershell GUI for installing printer and adding the credentials to Windows Vault
+Powershell GUI for installing a network printer and adding the credentials to Windows Vault